-The term kite shield, as is evident, was applied to this medieval shield because of its resemblance with kite shape.
+The term kite shield, as is evident, was applied to this medieval shield because of its resemblance to a kite shape.
 Initially, it had a reverse tear-drop shape with smooth edges but with the passage of time, it became a flat-topped shield.

-The main purpose of a kite shield was the protection of whole flank of a rider during combat.
+The main purpose of a kite shield was the protection of the whole flank of a rider during combat.
 Due to this reason, it sometimes had a gradual curve to fit the contour of a human torso.

 Since the kite shield was among the most common medieval shields, it was extensively used by common soldiers, both riders and foot soldiers.
 During the earlier stages, kite shields had no boss but it was introduced later on to make it easier to deflect incoming blows.

 One of the most popular medieval shields during the early and middle medieval times was the kite shield which resembled the shape of a kite.
 The kite shield was made popular by the Normans who extensively used it from the 10th to the 12th centuries.